nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-search.md

 1. Click on **Form**, then **Customize**.
     The form layout is now displayed in bold with an asterisk next to it.
 On the right, in the properties catalog, the elements that we defined in Studio are displayed here.
-2. Expand the first element and drag'n'drop the **View** mode into the editor.
+2. Expand the first element and drag'n'drop the **Edit** mode into the editor.
   Do the same for the three other elements.
 4. Click on the **Full text** one, on the right you can edit the label to display `Full text`.